-Trade and other receivables include funds advanced to Virtu Maritime Limited for the financing of the acquisition of a Fast Ferry by one of the subsidiaries of the Group.
+Loans and receivables include funds advanced to Virtu Maritime Limited for the financing of the acquisition of a Fast Ferry by one of the subsidiaries of the Group.
 The loan bears interest at 4.05% and is repayable over the period to 2027 to enable Virtu Finance plc to repay the bond issued during 2017 which was obtained to finance the loan to the Group.
 Virtu Maritime Limited acts as the guarantor for the said bond.

-Loan balances due to the company from the Virtu Maritime Group as at 31 December 2018 amounted to €24.4m and further current balances amount to €153K.
+Loan balances due to the company from the Virtu Maritime Limited as at 31 December 2019 amounted to €24.4m.
 Management assesses recoverability of the loan by reference to the expected future cash flows of the Virtu Maritime Group.